Global solutions for 1D cubic dispersive equations, Part III: the quasilinear Schr\"odinger flow: Introduction

-These hold also when $u$ and $\bu$ are frequency localized in a dyadic fashion. \end{enumerate}
+These bounds hold also when $u$ and $\bu$ are frequency localized in a dyadic fashion. \end{enumerate}

-The exponents above correspond to the limiting case $s \to 1$.
-One should compare the Strichartz bound, which has a loss of up to $1/6$ derivative, with the sharp $L^6$ bounds we prove for the local well-posedness result.
+The exponents in \eqref{sample1}-\eqref{sample3} above correspond to the limiting case $s \to 1$.
+One should compare the Strichartz bound \eqref{sample1}, which has a loss of up to $1/6$ derivative, with the sharp $L^6_{t,x}$ bounds we prove for the local well-posedness result.
 The difference is of course that these bounds here are global in time.

-While these bounds hold globally in time for the defocusing problem in Theorem~\ref{t:global}, they also apply in the more general context of the long time result in Theorem~\ref{t:long}, but only on the $\epsilon^{-6}$ timescale.
+While these bounds hold globally in time for the defocusing problem in Theorem~\ref{t:global}, they also apply in the more general context of the long-time result in Theorem~\ref{t:long}, but only on the $\epsilon^{-6}$ timescale.
 There, they are critical in order to propagate the uniform energy bounds up to the $\epsilon^{-8}$ timescale.

-One may also frame our results within the broader question of obtaining long time solutions for one dimensional dispersive flows with quadratic/cubic nonlinearities, which has attracted a lot of attention in recent years.
+One may also frame our results within the broader question of obtaining long-time solutions for one dimensional dispersive flows with quadratic/cubic nonlinearities, which has attracted a lot of attention in recent years.
 One can distinguish two different but closely related types of results that have emerged, as well as several successful approaches.

-On one hand, \emph{normal form methods} have been developed in order to extend the lifespan of solutions, beginning with \cite{Shatah} in the late '80's.
-Somewhat later, around 2000, the \emph{ I-method}, introduced in \cite{I-method} brought forth the idea of constructing better almost conserved quantities.
+On one hand, \emph{normal form methods} have been developed in order to extend the lifespan of solutions, beginning with \cite{Shatah} in the early '80's.
+Around 2000, the \emph{ I-method}, introduced in \cite{I-method} brought forth the idea of constructing better almost conserved quantities.
 These two ideas serve well in the study of semilinear flows, where it was later understood that they are connected, see for instance ~\cite{Bourgain-nf}.